-The addition the second subclass increases the maximum assessment eligible for each property from \$50,000 (first subclass) to \$100,000 (second subclass) combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$2,000 annually).
-Any shortfalls in current budgets will form part of the overall surplus/deficit for 2022 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
+The addition of the second subclass increases the maximum assessment eligible for each property from \$50,000 (first subclass) to \$100,000 (second subclass) combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$2,000 annually).
+Any shortfalls in current budgets will form part of the overall surplus/deficit for 2023 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
 Council adopted both of the eligible subclasses since 2018 to support local farmers and to help diversify their operations and grow our local economy.
-Staff is recommended that the second subclass be adopted for similar reasons.
+Staff is recommending that the second subclass be adopted for similar reasons.

-There is only one property identified in the County in the first commercial subclass for 2022.
+There are two properties identified in the County in the first commercial subclass and one property in the second commercial subclass for 2023.